aws/iot-atlas/src/hugo/content/en-us/implementations/aws/fan-in/fan-in1/_index.md

 1. Add an action `Send a message to an Amazon Kinesis Firehose Stream`
 1. Click `Configure Action` and continue with details
 1. Select the Stream you created above `fan-in_device_temperature_stream`
-1. Leave Seperator as 'No seperator'
+1. Leave Separator as 'No separator'
 1. Create a new role and provide a name `IoT_Rule_fan-in_Kinesis_Role`
 1. Click `Add Action`
 1. Scroll down and click `Create Rule`